 Finding may explain why cystic fibrosis patients have higher risk of GI cancer

 PTEN is best known as a tumor suppressor, a type of protein that protects cells from growing uncontrollably and becoming cancerous.
 But it turns out that PTEN has a second, previously unknown talent: working with another protein, CFTR, it also keeps lung tissue free and clear of potentially dangerous infections.

-The findings, published in Immunity by Columbia University Medical Center (CUMC) scientists, explain why people with cystic fibrosis are particularly prone to respiratory infections—and suggest a new approach to treatment.
+The findings, published in Immunity by Columbia University Irving Medical Center (CUIMC) scientists, explain why people with cystic fibrosis are particularly prone to respiratory infections—and suggest a new approach to treatment.

 A quarter-century ago, researchers discovered that cystic fibrosis is caused by mutations in the CFTR gene, which makes an eponymous protein that transports chloride ions in and out of the cell.
 Without ion transport, mucus in the lung becomes thicker and stickier and traps bacteria—especially Pseudomonas—in the lung.
 The trapped bacteria exacerbate the body’s inflammatory response, leading to persistent, debilitating infections.

 But newer research suggests CFTR mutations also encourage infections through a completely different manner.

 “Recent findings suggested that cells with CFTR mutations have a weaker response to bacteria, reducing their ability to clear infections and augmenting inflammation,” said lead author Sebastián A. Riquelme, PhD, a postdoctoral fellow at CUIMC.
 “This was interesting because it pointed to a parallel deregulated immune mechanism that contributes to airway destruction, beyond CFTR’s effect on mucus.”